Here's what experts say Biden gets right in his new mental health plan

 3. Make funding for community behavioral health centers permanent

-For several years, the federal government has offered grants for funding community mental health clinics – places that people can get 24/7 care for mental health and substance use in their local community.
+For several years, the federal government has offered grants for funding community mental health clinics — places where people can get 24/7 care in their local community for mental health and substance use issues.
 Now the administration wants to put permanent funding for these in the next budget.

 "That's a long-term investment to create a federally funded community mental health network.
 We haven't had that since really the 1970s and 1980s," says Insel.
 "That's a huge, huge change."